MosaedH/SSHMos/README.md

     Create a text file containing the list of usernames, with one username per line.<br>
     Create a text file containing the list of passwords, with one password per line.

-4. Run the script with the appropriate command-line arguments.
+4. Run the script with the appropriate command-line arguments.<br>
-    Replace ip_addresses.txt with the path to your IP addresses file.
+    Replace ip_addresses.txt with the path to your IP addresses file.<br>
     Replace usernames.txt with the path to your usernames file.
     Replace passwords.txt with the path to your passwords file.
     -p is an optional argument to specify the number of processes to use for concurrent execution (default is 1).